tylermalin/tylermalin.github.io/_posts/2015-1-25-The-Power-of-Video.md

+!
+[The Power of Video] (http://www.vostit.com/blog/wp-content/uploads/2013/01/psychology-624x334.jpg "The Power of Video")

 Video is a remarkable medium for communication and has captivated me completely for the past ten years.
 I have spent a good deal of time thinking about why video is such a powerful tool and can sum it up fairly quickly.